horizontal-nav FIXED

 Equality Alliance Club

-The Equality Alliance is a student-led and staff sponsored club that aims to create a safe, welcoming, and accepting environment at Clay Middle School for all youth, regardless of sexual orientation or gender identity.
+The Equality Alliance is a student-led and staff sponsored club that aims to create a safe, welcoming, and accepting environment at Clay Middle School for all youth.
 Come for fun and friendship!

-Meets: every other Thursday right after school until 4:25 in the LGI, listen to announcements for starting date
+Meets: every other Wednesday after school until 4:25 in the LGI, pick up at 4:30 at Door 1, listen to announcements for club dates

 Green Team

-The Green Team is a closed club comprised of over 150 students from the Team Atlas 7th grade team.
-The team takes on one major project each quarter like recycling gently used athletic shoes or collected plastic grocery bags and replacing them with reusable bags.
-Students learn about sustainability and zero waste living through core plus activities.
+The Green Team is a school-wide club that offers opportunities for students at Clay to create a more sustainable environment within our school and beyond.
+The school takes on one major project per quarter like recycling gently used athletic shoes or collecting plastic grocery bags and replacing them with reusable bags.
+Students learn about sustainability and zero waste living through Core+ activities.
 The goal of the club is to spread awareness and become more environmentally responsible.

 Math Counts